zefirnikolov/Linux-System-Administration/Basic Linux Terminal Commands/README.md

 History   - showing all the previous commands cat /etc/group   - showing all the groups in the system sudo useradd -m -c "Project Developer" developer   - creating a username with a home folder (-m) with full name (-c) and the username name (in this case "developer") sudo passwd developer      - creating/changing the password of the username in this case developer sudo usermod -aG wheel developer    - appending the user developer to the wheel group and giving it sudo (administrative) rights (fedora/red hat family specific.
-For other distributions the sudo group might be different) sudo mkdir -p /shared/projects/projectXYZ/Stage{1..3}/{DOCUMENTS,BUDGET}   -  creating multiple folders with specific path ñ if the folder doesnít exist it will be created (-p) command sudo touch /shared/projects/projectXYZ/Stage{1..3}/DOCUMENTS/document{1..5}.doc    - creating multiple files with specific number at specific PATH sudo touch /shared/projects/projectXYZ/Stage{1..3}/BUDGET/readme_{en,bg,de}.txt cd (PATH)   - moving through folders cp /etc/services .    - copy the services file in the current folder grep -E '^[#]' services (angled brackets right) services_comments.txt   - find all the lines which start with ì#î in the services file and write them in a newly created file services_comments.txt pstree -p 1 (angled brackets right) processes-tree.txt
+For other distributions the sudo group might be different) sudo mkdir -p /shared/projects/projectXYZ/Stage{1..3}/{DOCUMENTS,BUDGET}   -  creating multiple folders with specific path ‚Äì if the folder doesn‚Äôt exist it will be created (-p) command sudo touch /shared/projects/projectXYZ/Stage{1..3}/DOCUMENTS/document{1..5}.doc    - creating multiple files with specific number at specific PATH sudo touch /shared/projects/projectXYZ/Stage{1..3}/BUDGET/readme_{en,bg,de}.txt cd (PATH)   - moving through folders cp /etc/services .    - copy the services file in the current folder grep -E '^[#]' services (angled brackets right) services_comments.txt   - find all the lines which start with ‚Äú#‚Äù in the services file and write them in a newly created file services_comments.txt pstree -p 1 (angled brackets right) processes-tree.txt
 cat (angled brackets right) doc1.txt (double angled brackets left) END   - dynamically add text in a file(in this case doc1.txt) until END is typed
 Entering